Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Case Study-Based Validation

 \section{Case Study-Based Validation}

 In addition to a theoretical validation, our PINN framework is also validated in the practical environment of dynamical modelling of the mosquito population.
 Here, our approach is adopted on the ODE-based model of mosquito population dynamics proposed in \cite{CAILLY20127}.
 The model divides the mosquito life cycle into 10 stages: Egg ($E$), Larva ($L$), Pupa ($P$), Emerging Adults ($A_{em}$), Nulliparous Bloodseeking Adults ($A_{b1}$), Nulliparous Gestating Adults ($A_{g1}$), Nulliparous Ovipositing Adults ($A_{o1}$), Parous Bloodseeking Adults ($A_{b2}$), Parous Gestating Adults ($A_{g2}$) and Parous Ovipositing Adults ($A_{o2}$).
-The 10 stages are related via ordinary equations as show in equation \ref{eq:mosquito_ode_system}, with parameters explained in table \ref{tab:mosquito_ode_parameters} in Appendix \ref{sec:mosquito_ode_parameters}.
+The 10 stages are related via ordinary equations as show in Eq~\eqref{eq:mosquito_ode_system}, with parameters explained in \nameref{sec:mosquito_ode_parameters}.
+A diagram illustrating the stages and transitions is available in \nameref{sec:modscheme}.
 System parameters are modelled as a function depending on temperature with data acquired for \textit{Culex pipiens} spieces from \cite{petric2020}.

 This part of the evaluation comprised two challenges: first, solving the mosquito population dynamics with an initial condition; and second, determining mortality and growth rates over time from available data.
 We conducted tests under a varying temperature condition, where the temperature changes according to a sine function $\tau = 10 \sin \left( 2 \pi \frac{t}{365} \right) + 10$ with time, $t$, measured in days.